 Visiting scholars will benefit from the University’s welcome program (help with searching for accommodation, obtaining administrative documents, setting up a bank account, obtaining medical insurance, etc.) in order to facilitate their stay at the CEU-UCH and their swift incorporation into the University community.

-The World Ambassadors Students Board is a counselor, representative and mentoring organism of the University CEU Cardenal Herrera.
+The World Ambassadors Students Board is a counselor and representative organism of the University CEU Cardenal Herrera.

 The WASB will be formed by ambassador students of the different nationalities (including Spanish students) present at any of the campuses of the University.
 The number of places is not limited, and it could be formed at least with as many seats as different nationalities are coexisting at the CEU UCH during an academic year.